vuckale/ampex_210_plus_qmk_via_firmware/README.md

 &ast; Pins <b>D5</b> and <b>D6</b> were causing some permanent shorting when using this keyboard over USB 3.0.
 As marked above, those two pins had to be jumped to pins <b>F6</b> and <b>F7</b>.
 Every other pin is as marked, and Teensy only has to be shifted one pin to left in the exact orientation as pictured.

-&ast; The wiring above does not include two <b> shift </b> keys.
+&ast; The pinout above does not include two <b> shift </b> keys.
 Due to design (or some other reason), this keyboard had both shift keys act as single key.
 In this firmware I rewired those two keys into separate rows and columns to act as two separate keys.

 ![right-left-shift-wiring](https://github.com/vuckale/ampex-210-plus-qmk/blob/main/docs/left-right-shift-wiring.png?raw=true)
-Additionaly, 4 wire connectors had to be cut to reduce interfierence and delay in input as shown in the picture bellow.
-2 of them, right next to right shift, 1 in the middle and one above of left shift.
+Additionaly, 4 trace connectors coming from 2 shift keys have to be cut.
+Not doing so will cause some delay in input.
+There is 4 in total and beginning and end is marked with red in the picture bellow.
 ![pcb-back-wiring](https://github.com/vuckale/ampex-210-plus-qmk/blob/main/docs/pcb-back-shift-wiring.png?raw=true)

 &ast; I have soldered only the pins that I am using in this firmware.
 To achieve this I have cut pins that are not used.
 Soldering all the pins might produce a short or some other type of interference.